Free shipping to the Eurozone and USA14-day returns, no questions askedSecure payment: card and PayPalDesign inspired by Spain

 Rose quartz, lapis lazuli, and sapphire

 Lapis lazuli is a deeper association, connecting Taurus to wisdom, truth, and the ancient world.
 The Babylonians and Egyptians valued lapis more than gold, and its deep blue with gold flecks of pyrite creates one of the most visually distinctive stones in any collection.
-For Taurus, lapis represents the combination of beauty and substance that defines the sign.

 Metals and motifs